milesmcc/evalgen-poc/README.md

-# Proof of Concept: Robust Policy Evals Using Model-Written Evaluations
+# Proof of Concept: Operationalizing T&S Policies as Evals at Scale

 > [!NOTE]
 > **This is a proof of concept.** I'd love feedback!